Explore your options today!

 No, the body will not reject a dental implant.
 The reason is that the implant has a surface that keeps the body from recognizing the implant as a foreign body.
 It is not like people are with transplanted tissue (i.e. heart or lungs), where the body sees the tissue as a foreign body.

 I am on blood thinner.
-Can I have dental implant or other oral surgery?
+Can I have dental implant or other dental surgery?

 There is a value to how well your body clots blood, it is call the INR – International Normalized Ratio.
 If your INR is 2 or less we can do treatment.
 We will confer with your medical doctor to see what your INR is and if your medication needs to be adjusted to correct the value for surgery.